transposit-connectors/cloudwatch_transform_logs/README.md

 > `deliveryStreamName`: Name of the Kinesis Firehose stream
 > `queueUrl`: full url of the queue.
 Same as above

-You should run `insert_to_kinesis` with a scheduled task, which will wake up periodically and take jobs off of the SQS queue you defined in Step 1
+You should run `insert_to_kinesis` with a scheduled task, which will wake up periodically and take jobs off of the SQS queue to process

 ## What else can you do?
 Once you fork this app, you can expand and customize its functionalities.
 Some ideas: